State-recognized tribes in the United States

 State-recognized tribes in the United States are Native American tribes or heritage groups that do not meet the criteria for federally recognized Indian tribes but have been recognized by state government through laws, governor's executive orders, or state commissions legally granted the power to recognize tribes for varying purposes.
 State recognition does not dictate whether or not they are recognized as Native American tribes by continually existing tribal nations.

-Individual states confer state-recognition "for their various internal state government purposes."
+Individual states confer "for their various internal state government purposes".
+State recognition confers few benefits under federal law; it is not the same as federal recognition.
 Members of a state-recognized tribe are still subject to state law and government, and the tribe does not have sovereign control over its affairs.

-State recognition confers few benefits under federal law.
-It is not the same as federal recognition, which is the federal government's acknowledgment of a tribe as a dependent sovereign nation.
 Some states have provided laws related to state recognition that provide some protection of autonomy for tribes that are not recognized by the federal government.
 For example, in Connecticut, state law recognizing certain tribes also protects reservations and limited self-government rights for state-recognized tribes.

 Non-recognized tribes is a term for "groups that have no federal designation and are not accepted as sovereign entities under U.S. law," which includes state-recognized tribes.
-"An additional sub-designation under this classification are 'Federally Non-Recognized' tribes, which includes groups that have previously held federal recognition, either under governments prior to the U.S. Federal Government or as Nations that are no longer in existence and/or no longer meet the criteria as a Nation to have sovereignty status."

-Such state recognition has at times been opposed by federally recognized tribes.
+Within this category are "federally non-recognized" tribes, which includes tribes that were previously recognized by the federal government or other governments that preceded the U.S., and tribes that no longer meet the criteria for federal recognition.
+Other groups that identify as being Native American tribes but lack federal or state recognition are listed in the List of organizations that self-identify as Native American tribes.

+Some federally recognized tribes, such as the Cherokee Nation and the Delaware Nation, have opposed state recognition, either in the case of individual tribes or as a whole.
 Journalists Adam Elmahrek and Paul Pringle wrote, "Many Native Americans have long opposed allowing states to recognize tribes, arguing that the federal government should make the decision because states often fail to properly screen groups."
-The Cherokee Nation opposes state-recognized tribes, as well as Cherokee heritage groups and others with no documented descent who claim Cherokee identity.

-Other groups that identify as being Native American tribes but lack federal or state recognition are listed in the List of organizations that self-identify as Native American tribes.